-NOTE 6 - NOTES PAYABLE TO COBANK, ACB
+NOTE 7 - NOTES PAYABLE TO COBANK, ACB

 The Association's indebtedness to CoBank represents borrowings by the Association to fund its loan portfolio.
 This indebtedness is collateralized by a pledge of substantially all of the Association's assets and is governed by a General Financing Agreement (GFA).
 The GFA and promissory note are subject to periodic renewals in the normal course of business.
 The GFA matures on December 31, 2022.
 Management expects renewal of the GFA at that time.
-The Association was in compliance with the terms and conditions of the GFA as of December 31, 2020.
+The Association was in compliance with the terms and conditions of the GFA as of December 31, 2021.
 Substantially all borrower loans are match-funded with CoBank.
 Payments and disbursements are made on the note payable to CoBank on the same basis the Association collects payments from and disburses on borrower loans.
 The interest rate may periodically be adjusted by CoBank based on the terms and conditions of the borrowing.
-The weighted average interest rate was 1.54% for the year ended December 31, 2020.
-The weighted average interest rate was 2.66% for the year ended December 31, 2018.
+The weighted average interest rate was 1.08% for the year ended December 31, 2021.
+The weighted average interest rate was 1.54% for the year ended December 31, 2020 and 2.66% for the year ended December 31, 2019.

 CoBank, consistent with FCA regulations, has established limitations on the Association's ability to borrow funds based on specified factors or formulas relating primarily to credit quality and financial condition.
-At December 31, 2020, the Association's notes payable are within the specified limitations.
+At December 31, 2021, the Association's notes payable are within the specified limitations.

-NOTE 7 - MEMBERS' EQUITY
+NOTE 8 - MEMBERS' EQUITY